-The QIP is just one of the ways that we are keeping our focus on constantly doing better.
-Through our QIP, our community will be able to very clearly see our targeted areas for improvement and will be able to chart our progress.
+The QIP is just one of the many ways that we are keeping our focus on constantly doing better.

 Click on the links below to learn more about our Quality Initiatives